globocom/secDevLabs/owasp-top10-2017-apps/a5/ecommerce-api/README.md

 ## What is Broken Access Control?

 Restrictions on what authenticated users are allowed to do are often not properly enforced.
-Attackers can exploit these flaws to access unauthorized functionality and/or data, such as access other users' accounts, view sensitive files, modify other users’ data, change access rights, etc.
+Attackers can exploit these flaws to access unauthorized functionality and/or data, such as access to other users' accounts, view sensitive files, modify other users’ data, change access rights, etc.

 The main goal of this app is to discuss how **Broken Access Control** vulnerabilities can be exploited and to encourage developers to send secDevLabs Pull Requests on how they would mitigate these flaws.